Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

 Caramel Roll Pull-Aparts

-Caramel roll pull-aparts are made with frozen bread dough and topped with an ooey gooey caramel sauce.
+Caramel roll pull-aparts are made with frozen bread dough and topped with an gooey caramel sauce.
 Excellent to make ahead of time and serve when you have company.
-And perfect for the holidays!
+Perfect for the holidays!

 Ingredients